 Adding structure to revision via a timetable enables children to give equal focus to all subjects, even the ones they like least.
 It becomes an encouraging and motivating record of all they have achieved during their revision time.
 Approaching revision without a timetable can make surviving the holiday revision weeks seem a daunting task for children and parents alike.

 Once they have disappeared to their study space, it gives you the reassurance that they are working to a plan and not daydreaming, texting or watching YouTube.
 It allows you to support and ask how things are going in a specific subject, without appearing to nag.

-- A timetable provides opportunity for including reward after working on a subject that is tricky, by spending time on a subject that is easier for each individual.
+A timetable provides an opportunity for including reward after working on a subject that is tricky, by spending time on a subject that is easier for each individual.

 We all learn differently.
 However effective revision is about finding a way to get the keywords into one’s/your head, so they can be recalled easily, in answer to an exam question.
 Some minds work better in pictures and some via words or by writing.